Resources » PDF Basics » How to Edit a PDF Online

 Redacting content means completely removing any trace of it from a document.
 The only way to redact content is to alter the original file.
 For example, if a document contains someone’s Social Security number, you should delete it from the original, rather than putting a black box to hide it on a PDF.
 Simply covering personal information with black (or colored) boxes does not protect the personal information, as those boxes can be removed to reveal what they’re covering.

 Still, there may be use cases where you just need to cover content on a PDF, such as hiding content before you print it.
-This you can do on PDF.live’s editor by going to the Edit tab and select Add Shapes.
-Then, select Rectangle.
+This you can do on PDF.live’s editor by going to the Popular Editing Tools and selecting Add Shape

 Select the area you want to censor and click and drag to outline the text or image with a rectangle.

-Then, right-click the rectangle outline and select Properties.
-In the properties settings, click Fill Color and select Black (or whatever color you prefer).
+Then, click the rectangle outline and adjust the settings at the top of the settings bar.
+In the properties settings, click Fill and select Black (or whatever color you prefer).
 Make sure opacity is set to 100%, to hide the text or image.

 Once you’ve done this, you can close the Properties settings and see that your text is blacked out.